Skip to main content

 Pitha (পিঠা)

-Traditional rice cakes made in various ways, often with sweet or savory fillings.
-Especially popular during winter months in rural areas.
+Traditional rice cakes made in many forms, often with sweet or savory fillings.
+They're most common in rural areas during the winter months.

 Regional Cuisine Highlights